Guide to using ChAFTA to export or import

 Retrospective claims: seeking preferential rates following import

-Under ChAFTA, importers are entitled to claim preferential tariff treatment after importation of the good, if a claim is not made at the time of importation.
+Under ChAFTA, importers are entitled to claim preferential tariff treatment after importation of eligible goods, if a claim is not made at the time of importation.
+For imports into Australia, refunds can be claimed for up to 12 months of the date of shipment for imports where the certificate of origin is issued retrospectively, and up to 4 years for imports where a certificate of origin was held at the time of importation.
 Note that for imports to China, importers must note at the time of import their intention to make a retrospective claim.
 Importers have at least one year to apply for a refund of any excess duties paid.
-In Australia, refunds can be claimed for up to 4 years after the date of importation.

 Contacts for further information